 - Public board visibility and control.*

-* Currently these restrictions only apply to boards on teams within the Enterprise.
-In the future these restrictions will extend to all boards within the Enterprise that are owned by billable members (regardless of their presence on an Enterprise team).
+* Currently these restrictions only apply to boards on Workspaces within the Enterprise.
+In the future these restrictions will extend to all boards within the Enterprise that are owned by billable members (regardless of their presence on an Enterprise Workspace).

-In addition, licensed accounts can be invited to any team within your Enterprise, can view all organization-visible boards, and have full access to all paid Trello features such as all power-ups allowed in the Enterprise and Enterprise-grade automation.
+In addition, licensed accounts can be invited to any Workspace within your Enterprise, can view all organization-visible boards, and have full access to all paid Trello features such as all power-ups allowed in the Enterprise and Enterprise-grade automation.

 Free Managed Accounts